nicksenger/hirschberg/README.md

 # Hirschberg

-Hirschberg provides a generic implementation of the Hirschberg algorithm for finding the optimal global alignment of two sequences.
+Hirschberg provides a generic implementation of Hirschberg's algorithm for finding the optimal global alignment of two sequences.

 Example usage: